Allianz strikes $883 million deal to be top Turkish insurer

 Turkey's growing population and rising standard of living have prompted a sharp increase in demand for car, property health and life insurance, but price competition among insurers is intense and many have suffered losses in recent years.

-YKS shares dropped 9.5 percent, having risen sharply recently in anticipation of a deal, while Yapi Kredi Bank's shares fell 0.7 percent.
+Yapi Kredi Sigorta shares dropped 9.5 percent, having risen sharply recently in anticipation of a deal, while Yapi Kredi Bank's shares were down 0.4 percent.

-Under a so-called bancassurance agreement over 15 years, Allianz will also get the right to sell insurance through Yapi Kredi's network of 928 bank branches, Turkey's fifth largest, with 6.5 million customers.
+Under a so-called bancassurance agreement over 15 years, Allianz will also get the right to sell insurance through Yapi Kredi's network of bank branches, Turkey's fifth largest with 6.5 million customers.

 GROWING MARKET